 Incorporating Feedback

-As of March 2017, WDBA has received more than 200 suggestions for community benefits from both Detroit and Windsor representatives.
+WDBA has received more than 200 suggestions for community benefits from both Detroit and Windsor representatives.
 All suggestions have been shared with the three Proponent teams.
 Many of these requests fall within five themes:

 Local workforce and training strategies